-2 waste treatment plants and landfill sites, forms a substantial portion of carbon emissions to the or 1386 Mt CO2 equivalent.
-North American activity accounts for 13.4 Mt of CH4 (282 Mt CO2 equivalent), roughly 20%, of global totals.
+1 treatment plants and landfill sites, forms a substantial portion of carbon emissions to the atmosphere.

+- 2 Given its high global warming potential, methane plays an important role in the evaluation of possible - 3 climate change impacts (see Fig. 8-1B).
+Globally, CH4 emissions from waste amount to 66 Mt, or 1386 - 4 Mt CO2 equivalent.
+North American activity accounts for 13.4 Mt of CH4 (282 Mt CO2 equivalent), - 5 roughly 20% of global totals.